Dominican Republic: Santiago

 Santiago de los Caballeros is a city surrounded by mountains in the lush valley of the Cibao region of the Dominican Republic.
 Known as the “City of the Heart,” this commercial and cultural center known for its relaxed and refined atmosphere—as well as the most vibrant celebration of Carnival in the country.
 While studying in Santiago, you can explore the commercial street of Calle del Sol, visit one of the more than 100 industrial free trade zone factories in the area, and learn to dance the meringue.

-Requirements Fulfilled: This program fulfills the two-course international studies general education requirement and the overseas requirement for the Latin American Studies minor.
+Major / Minor Requirements - This program fulfills the overseas study requirement for the Latin American Studies and the Hispanic Studies minor.

 Curriculum: Students may take a maximum of 16 credits at PUCMM, including a Spanish language course; the program’s core course, Contemporary Dominican Republic: Political and Socioeconomic Processes; and PUCMM’s elective courses.
-They may also take the optional 2-credit CIEE Seminar on Living and Learning in Santiago.
 Based on the results of an on-site language proficiency examination at the beginning of the program, students are placed into one of three advanced language levels, which determines the required language course and electives they may take.
-Students are required to enroll in the Community Partnership Internship, Poverty and Development Dominican Republic Case Study, Social Research Methods, a Spanish course at their level, and the Capstone Project.
-Students also have the opportunity to take a 1-credit direct enrollment course elective at PUCMM.
-A sampling of the courses and course descriptions are available on the CIEE Courses webpage for the program.
+A sampling of the courses and course descriptions are available on the CIEE Santiago Liberal Arts program page under the Academics tab.